 On this page:

-You may notice that the terms 'add-on' and 'plugin' both appear in the Atlassian documentation and tools.
+You may notice that the terms 'app', 'add-on' and 'plugin' all appear in the Atlassian documentation and tools.
 While the terms are often used interchangeably, there is a difference.
-A plugin is a type of add-on that can be installed into an Atlassian host application.
+A plugin is a type of app (formerly known as an add-on) that can be installed into an Atlassian host application.
 Plugins are what developers create with the Atlassian SDK.
-But there are other types of add-ons as well.
-For example, the JIRA client is an add-on that runs as a separate program rather than as a plugin to JIRA.
-This documentation uses the term 'add-on' most often.

 About the Universal Plugin Manager (UPM)